vermas7988/cats-concurrency-utils/README.md

 ## Overview

 The `RequestRegistry` is a utility to manage asynchronous requests and responses.
-It leverages Cats Effect's `Deferred` to handle responses in a decoupled manner, allowing parts of a program to make requests and other parts to provide responses.
+It leverages Cats Effect's `Deferred` to handle responses in a decoupled manner, allowing parts of a program to submit some requestIDs and other parts to receive responses and satisfy the requests submitted in this registry.

 ## Features